-- It is not possible to reach everyone contacted by the randomly generated telephone numbers, and about half (48%) of those reached declined to participate.
-The proportion of telephone numbers called that resulted in an interview (the response rate) was 17%.
-This is comparable to other similar surveys across the world.
-Sample weighting was used to correct the impact of any known imbalances. - Well-established statistical modelling was used to investigate some of the more complex questions.
+- It is not possible to reach everyone contacted by the randomly generated telephone numbers.
+Approximately half (49%) of those reached agreed to participate.
+The technical term for this is the 'cooperation rate'.
+The response rate is a more exacting standard and takes into account all randomly generated numbers that were called and could have resulted in an interview.
+That is, it includes all numbers that were never answered, not just those where someone answered. the response rate for NCAS was 17 percent.
+This is comparable, if not better than, other similar surveys across the world.
+Response rates are challenging to interpret in a rapidly changing telecommunications era where many people screen unknown phone numbers and never answer the calls made.
+Sample weighting was used to correct the impact of any known imbalances in the sample. - Well-established statistical modelling was used to investigate some of the more complex questions.
 As with any statistical modelling, some assumptions were made (e.g. in measuring change over time at the overall level, see page 5). - Although cognitive testing of the questions was undertaken to be sure they were well understood, responses to surveys on complex social issues can be influenced by language proficiency, or cultural differences.
 Some people may give an answer based on what they believe is socially acceptable, rather than what they really think. - When a relationship is found between two variables (e.g. attitudes and education), it is important to be aware that this does not necessarily mean that one causes the other.